Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Gronkowski has caught a touchdown pass against the Eagles once, and had multiple TDs in that game.
+- Gronkowski, in two matchups, had a touchdown catch once.
+And he had multiple TDs in that game.

 - Note: Gronkowski's stats vs. Eagles date back to 2016.

-- The 233.9 yards per game the Eagles are conceding through the air makes them the NFL's ninth-ranked pass defense.
+- The Eagles have the NFL's ninth-ranked pass defense this season, allowing 233.9 yards per game through the air.

-- The Eagles' defense is 21st in the NFL, giving up 1.6 passing touchdowns per game.
+- The Eagles have surrendered 28 touchdowns through the air (1.6 per game).
+They are 21st in the league in that category.

 Recent Performances

-- In last week's outing against the Panthers, Gronkowski totaled 137 yards on seven receptions (averaging 19.6 yards per catch).
+- Against the Panthers in Week 18, Gronkowski picked up 137 yards on seven receptions (10 targets).

-- Gronkowski's 15 receptions have gotten him 275 yards (91.7 per game) over his last three games.
-He was targeted 22 times.

 Gronkowski's Tampa Bay Teammates